If you want a healthcare career without spending years in medical school, medical billing and coding is worth a close look.

 Healthcare facilities in Oklahoma regularly need trained coders and billers to handle patient records and insurance claims efficiently.

-- Ask about job placement rates for recent graduates
+Ask about employment outcomes.
+(Verify with the school) for recent graduates

 Starting in this field is straightforward if you choose the right program and stay committed to learning.